przadka/michal-blog/src/content/blog/bedtime-stories.md

 The results are pleasing.
 The story is detailed but not too long, it has the typical structure one would expect from a bedtime story, and definitely some captivating ideas that my two daughters would find amusing.
 As a nice bonus, GPT even took the liberty of crafting a story title.
 It's a good start!

-But we can be more specific and indeed, enlist GPT to assist us with that.
+But we can be more specific, and indeed, enlist GPT to assist us with that.
 Let's request some bedtime story ideas before we set about writing one.
 Here are my results:

 ```
 Prompt: